-into a Plea Agreement dismissing two counts of the Information, Illegal Possession of a Firearm and Assault with a Dangerous Weapon.
-The Commonwealth further stated that by pleading guilty to the "Assault" charge Defendant would permanently be barred from ever owning or possessing any other firearm.
+Information, in violation of 1 CMC § 1461(a)(1).
+During the hearing, both parties entered into a 2 Plea Agreement dismissing two counts of the Information, Illegal Possession of a Firearm and 3 Assault with a Dangerous Weapon.
+The Commonwealth further stated that by pleading guilty to 4 the "Assault" charge Defendant would permanently be barred from ever owning or possessing 5 any other firearm.

-In addition, as part of the Plea Agreement, both parties agreed that Defendant would be escorted to Tinian by DPS, where the alleged gun would be turned over to Tinian police officers.
-Indeed, according to the parties the handgun used in the incident would be taken off the street.
-Based on these arguments, which were emphatically expressed to the Court by both parties, as Officers of the Court, that the gun was to be retrieved and surrendered by Defendant, the Court modified Defendant's bail conditions so that Defendant could go to Tinian and surrender the weapon.
-However, when authorities escorted Defendant to Tinian to retrieve the gun, the gun was never recovered.
-Based on the representations made by the parties, the Defendant at that time, was still in possession of an illegal firearm.
+7 In addition, as part of the Plea Agreement, both parties agreed that Defendant would be 8 escorted to Tinian by DPS, where the alleged gun would be turned over to Tinian police officers.
+9 Indeed, according to the parties the handgun used in the incident would be taken off the street.
+10 Based on these arguments, which were emphatically expressed to the Court by both parties, as 11 Officers of the Court, that the gun was to be retrieved and surrendered by Defendant, the Court 12 modified Defendant's bail conditions so that Defendant could go to Tinian and surrender the 13 14 weapon.
+However, when authorities escorted Defendant to Tinian to retrieve the gun, the gun 15 was never recovered.
+Based on the representations made by the parties, the Defendant at that 16 time, was still in possession of an illegal firearm.

-On February 2, 2010, the Commonwealth filed a Motion to set aside the Plea Agreement and to reinstitute criminal charges against Defendant.
-The Commonwealth argued that the "central consideration of the favorable plea was for Defendant to surrender the firearm that was alleged to have been used in the commission of the crimes charged in the Information...[which] the Defendant has failed to [do]."
-Thus, despite having received a favorable plea agreement, Defendant has still failed to fulfill the most important condition imposed upon him by the Plea Agreement, which was to turn over the gun.
+On February 2, 2010, the Commonwealth filed a Motion to set aside the Plea Agreement 18 and to reinstitute criminal charges against Defendant.
+The Commonwealth argued that the 19 20 "central consideration of the favorable plea was for Defendant to surrender the firearm that was 21 alleged to have been used in the commission of the crimes charged in the Information...[which]
+22 the Defendant has failed to [do]."
+Thus, despite having received a favorable plea agreement, 23 Defendant has still failed to fulfill the most important condition imposed upon him by the Plea 24 Agreement, which was to turn over the gun.
+25

-However, on March 23, 2010, Mr. Hasselback appeared on behalf of the Commonwealth and informed the Court that he had been "instructed to withdraw the Motion to set aside the Plea Agreement."
-When the Court inquired into a basis for his withdrawal of the motion, Mr. Hasselback stated that he was not privy to the decision making process.
-The Court did not accept this as a proper withdrawal of the motion and ordered Defendant to contact his counsel, who was not present at the time, and continued the hearing.
+26 However, on March 23, 2010, Mr. Hasselback appeared on behalf of the Commonwealth 27 and informed the Court that he had been "instructed to withdraw the Motion to set aside the Plea 28